-We let our birth photographer and our child doula know they could start making their way over.
+We let our friend doing birth photos and our child doula know they could start making their way over.
 What's a child doula?
 A doula that is primarily responsible for caring for a sibling, helping them translate the experience, and supporting the family as needed.
 One of the best decisions I think we made for this birth, since Zula really wanted to be there, and Austin wanted to be able to support me.
 Both our photographer and doula came around 530am.
 I didn't feel like I needed my midwife yet, and waited on that.
 The waves were starting to get more intense, so I laid down to do some more of my hypnosis tracks.
 A little before 700am I was having contractions every 2-3 minutes, and Austin gave my midwife a call to let her know.

 At that point I recall feeling like I just had to hang on, and give into the experience that I had no control over.
 All I could do was stay calm and relax through it.
 For almost the next hour and a half I had frequent and powerful contractions, and then ended up fully dilated and ready for baby about 1025am.
 Looking back, it's no wonder everything felt so intense!
 I remember Zula coming in the room several times, usually with a huge smile on her face, a thumbs up sign, saying "You can do it mama, you are awesome!"
 How lucky I am to have her.

 During most of my labor I was so, so tired - I had only had an hour and a half of sleep.
 With the intensity of my labor I wasn't able to eat anything at all, and I had minimal to drink with the exception of very early in the morning when everything started.
 I remember feeling just exhausted.
 As anyone that has had a natural birth will tell you, pushing waves are much more manageable than the waves that get you to that point.
-I pushed 4-5 times over about 20 minutes, and then we had a baby!
+I pushed just a few times over about 20 minutes, and then we had a baby!

 While "the head is the hardest part" is usually true, I actually had a harder time delivering her shoulders.
 Fortunately everything went well and there were no complications.
 I didn't tear at all, and Poppy didn't have any problems.
-Immediately when picking her up I remember thinking she was so big!
+Immediately when picking her up I remember thinking she was SO big!
 She cried, and started pinking up right away.
 And she was just so, so sweet.
 We moved out of the tub, and after a little while Austin and Zula cut her cord together.

 Midwifery care is amazing for many reasons.
 One of the best being that they will just let you BE with your baby after birth.
 I held her for about 2 hours before they did her measurements and examined her.
 When they did - 8 pounds, 13 ounces, and 21 and 1/4 inches!
 A full 2 pounds and 3+ inches bigger than Zula.
 I'm glad I didn't know before, I think I would have been scared!
 I was expecting another 6-7 pound baby.
 She was born at 1046am, on October 3rd, her due date!